General Aquatics Questions

 How can I register for a swim lesson

 What should I bring to a swim lesson?All swimmer should bring a swimsuit, goggles and a towel.
 It is recommended that sunscreen be applied 20 minutes prior to the lesson.

 - Group Lessons have between three and eight participants.

-- Semi-Private lessons have two to three participants.
+- Semi-Private lessons have two participants.